xxori/books/README.md

 # books
-Typesetting books for print-on-demand with Bash and LaTeX
+FOSS typesetting with LaTeX and a bunch of automation tools (bash,perl,vim,sed,...)

+---
+# Included scripts
+`auto_lettr`